$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Langevin deformation of flows on Wasserstein space

-In the case $M=\mathbb{R}^n$ and $\mu=dx$, the above system is indeed the the compressible Euler equation with damping in the isentropic fluid, where $\rho$ is the density of fluid, $u$ is the velocity of the fluid, and $\gamma={1\over c^2}$ is the friction constant, $p(\rho)$ is the pressure of the fluid.
+In the case $M=\mathbb{R}^n$ and $\mu=dx$, the above system is the compressible Euler equation with damping, where $\rho$ is the density of fluid, $u$ is the velocity of the fluid, and $\gamma={1\over c^2}$ is the friction constant, $p(\rho)$ is the pressure of the fluid.
+When $\gamma=0$, the connections between the compressible Euler equations and the deformed Hamilton-Jacobi equation with the transport equation have been well studied in the literature, at least in the Euclidean case.
+See e.g. Carles \cite{Car} and reference therein.
+The case of compact Riemannian manifolds is the same as in the Euclidean case.
+On the other hand, there are extensive studies on the compressible Euler equation with damping on Euclidean space.
+See Wang and Yang \cite{WY}, and also Sideris, Thomases and Wang \cite{STW} and reference therein.

-In the case $M$ is a compact Riemannian manifold, we can regard $(\ref{tran})$ and $(\ref{euler})$ as the compressible Euler equation with damping in the isentropic fluid on the compact Riemannian manifold $(M, g)$ equipped with the reference measure $\mu$.
+In the case $M$ is a compact Riemannian manifold, we can regard $(\ref{tran})$ and $(\ref{euler})$ as the compressible Euler equation with damping on the compact Riemannian manifold $(M, g)$ equipped with the reference measure $\mu$.
 In this case, the compressible Euler equation with damping can be rewritten as follows

 where $\nabla_{u} u$ denotes the Levi-Civita covariant derivative of the vector field $u$ along the velocity field $u$ of the trajectory of the fluid.
-By identifying $u$ with its dual $u^*$, and identifying $\nabla V'(\rho)$ with its dual $d V'(\rho)$, with respect to the Riemannian metric on $M$, we can rewrite $(\ref{euler1})$ as follows

-When $\gamma=0$, the compressible Euler equations and the deformed Hamilton-Jacobi equation with the transport equation have been well studied in the literature at least in the Euclidean case.
-See e.g. Carles \cite{Car} and reference therein.
-The case of compact Riemannian manifolds is as the same as in the Euclidean case.
-On the other hand, the compressible Euler equation with damping on Euclidean space has been also well studied in the literature.
-See Wang and Yang \cite{WY}.
-See also Sideris, Thomases ad Wang \cite{STW} and reference therein.
-In this subsection, we develop a little bit more detail on the link between the deformed Hamilton-Jacobi equation and the compressible Euler equation with damping on compact Riemannian manifolds.